A friend recommended David Gushee's Changing Our Minds to me. Gushee now supports same-sex marriage.

-New Testament scholar (which Gushee isn't) Robert Gagnon was also unimpressed.
+New Testament scholar (which Gushee isn't; and, BTW, neither am I) Robert Gagnon was unimpressed.
 (Gagnon's massive The Bible and Homosexual Practice: Texts and Hermeneutics, is essential reading in this area.)
 In a review, Gagnon writes:

 One of Gushee's most disappointing chapters is called "Two Odd Little Words," on the meaning of arsenokoites and malakoi.
 Gushee says, because we cannot know the meaning of these words, we cannot use them in an argument against same-sex marriage.
 I find his reasoning absurd.

 So does Gagnon (and many New Testament scholars, which I have named elsewhere).
 Gagnon writes (I quote him at length):

 "Dr. Gushee was trying to argue that these terms had to do only with exploitative forms of homosexual practice.
 It was clear that he had no personal facility with Greek and was significantly dependent on Matthew Vines (who likewise has no personal facility in Greek).
 The research, such as it was, was amateurish and unworthy of a scholar."